Virgil Vasquez: Coaching career

-2021, Vasquez is co-pitching coach with Luis Ramirez for the Wichita Wind Surge, the AA affiliate with the Twins.
+2021, Vasquez is a co-pitching coach with Luis Ramirez for the Wichita Wind Surge, the AA affiliate with the Twins.

-During his time as a professional coach he has worked alongside; Bob McClure, LaTroy Hawkins, Tommy Watkins, Josh Kalk, Jeremy Zoll, Alex Hassen, Tony Diaz, Pete Maki, Cibney Bello, Justin Willard, Brian Dinkelman, Ramon Borrego, Jared Gaynor, Billy Boyer, Tanner Swanson, Pete Fatse, Luis Ramirez, Ryan Smith, Zach Bove and Daniel Adler.
+During his time as a professional coach, he has worked alongside; Bob McClure, LaTroy Hawkins, Tommy Watkins, Josh Kalk, Jeremy Zoll, Alex Hassen, Tony Diaz, Pete Maki, Cibney Bello, Justin Willard, Brian Dinkelman, Ramon Borrego, Jared Gaynor, Billy Boyer, Tanner Swanson, Pete Fatse, Luis Ramirez, Ryan Smith, Zach Bove and Daniel Adler.
 He has also had 4 playoff berths as a coach.

+In 2025, he was named assistant pitching coach of the Toledo Mud Hens the Triple-A affiliate of the Detroit Tigers.